lancesmithcc/fileshare/wordpress-plugin/wp-kybercrypt/README.md

 Yes!
 The plugin is designed to work with any compatible ML-KEM-768 API endpoint.
 Simply point the API URL to your own instance.

 ## Changelog

+### 1.2.0 (2024-11-05)
+- Enforced storage of `NDK_API_KEY` and `NDK_LOGIN_KEY_PASSPHRASE` in `wp-config.php` only
+- Locked the Kyber microservice to localhost/private networks with mandatory HTTPS for public hosts
+- Added the `CanCurrentUserDecrypt()` gate to every decrypt path and masked unauthorized output
+- Hardened the quantum login AJAX endpoint with POST validation, IP throttling, and generic errors
+- Introduced `key_id` tracking on keypairs and encrypted blobs to prepare for seamless rotation
+- Removed legacy secret echoes from admin notices and logs

 ### 1.0.0 (2024-10-24)
 - Initial release